What are termites?

 The social structure of a termite colony is quite complex.
 Members of a termite colony are divided into different groups or castes, and they work together to maintain their colony.
 Termites divide themselves into workers, soldiers, and winged reproductives (kings and queens).
 Workers make up the bulk of the colony.
 They have soft bodies and are responsible for gathering enough food to feed all the members of their expansive and ever-growing colony.

 Are termites dangerous?

-Termites do not bite people, aren’t known to transmit any disease, and seldom even come into contact with people.
+Termites do not bite people, aren't known to transmit any disease, and seldom come into contact with people.
 They pose no direct threat to people.
 However, termites are dangerous to the structures of homes and other buildings.
-When termites invade homes to feed on their wood, they can cause extensive and costly damage that is not usually covered by homeowners' insurance.
+When termites invade homes to feed on their wood, they can cause extensive and costly damage not usually covered by homeowners' insurance.

 Why do I have a termite problem?

 Termites are moisture-seeking pests found on properties with decaying vegetation, fallen trees, damp soil, and other organic debris.
 While foraging for food, termites may accidentally find their way inside homes through cracks in their foundation or through moist soil that comes into contact with door or window frames, deck posts, porch steps, or wood shingles.
 Termites also find their way onto new properties during a termite swarm.
 A termite swarm is when the reproductive members swarm from the nest to mate and start a new colony.
 If a mature termite colony is located nearby, termites could, unfortunately, swarm to your property.

 Where will I find termites?

 Outside, termites create their nest in the ground underneath moist soil.
 Termites travel from their food source to their nest through underground tunnels or mud tubes they create on the surface of basement walls, foundations, and the ground.
 Termites do no live inside the wood they are feeding on.